ashawley/ABCDEFGHPPP-scala/README.md

 The values for _A_, _B_, _C_, _D_, _E_, _F_, _G_, _H_, and _P_
 are distinct and in the range of [0, 9].

+**Hint**: There is no way for _PPP_ to be 000.
+There is no way for _PPP_ to be 222 or greater.
+It can only be 111.

+Solving the problem for a radix of 10:

 ```scala
 ABCDEFGHPPP.solve(10) // Decimal
 ```